JeremySpradlin/MedCab2020/README.md

 ## Introduction

 MedCab 2020 is a web app that provides an API hook for MedCab, a [Lambda School](https://lambdaschool.com/) cross-discipline build week project.
-Potbot is only one piece of a larger puzzle, providing a recommended strain for paitent use based on user input ailments.
-The purpose of Potbot is to assist patients who are looking for a more natural treatment options for chronic illnesses.
+Medcab is only one piece of a larger puzzle, providing a recommended strain for paitent use based on user input ailments.
+The purpose of Medcab is to assist patients who are looking for a more natural treatment options for chronic illnesses.
 Users can register at *[Insert Web Address Here]* and select ailments they wish to seek treatment for.
 PotBot 2020 will use Natural Language Processing to evaluate their listed ailments, and find the strain of medical marijauana best suited for patient relief.

 ____